pizzajohnny/plugins/plugins/vixen_network/README.md

 by boi123212321

-Scrape data from VIXEN Network (VIXEN, BLACKED, BLACKED RAW, TUSHY, TUSHY RAW, DEEPER) scenes
+Scrape data from VIXEN Network (VIXEN, BLACKED, BLACKED RAW, TUSHY, TUSHY RAW, DEEPER, SLAYED) scenes

 ### Download links
 Each download link is for the latest version of the plugin, for the indicated porn-vault server version.